segobee/Multiple-Linear-Regression/README.md

 As Regression project plans continue, the next stop is MULTIPLE LINEAR REGRESSION

-Two projects were embarked on
+Three projects were embarked on

 Models were built using the understanding of Multiple Linear Regression